| 2004 |

 | 2009 |

-P56S-VAPB inserts post-translationally into ER membranes (like wild-type) but rapidly clusters to form inclusions that remain continuous with the ER.
-Ultrastructural analysis reveals inclusions represent a novel form of organized smooth ER (OSER) consisting of parallel cisternae interleaved by an electron-dense cytosolic layer. |
+P56S-VAPB inserts post-translationally into ER membranes identically to wild-type VAPB but rapidly clusters to form inclusions that remain continuous with the ER.
+Ultrastructural analysis reveals the inclusions represent a novel form of organized smooth ER (OSER) consisting of parallel cisternae interleaved by a ~30 nm electron-dense cytosolic layer. |

-Cell-free translocation assay, confocal imaging, electron microscopy |
+Cell-free translocation assays, confocal imaging, electron microscopy |

 FASEB journal |